nickdekruijk/larapages/README.md

 # LaraPages
 A simple CMS build on Laravel 5 (requires 5.1 or higher).
 Basically it's a webbased editor for your Laravel models.
 Each model must have a `$pagesAdmin` array.
 See the samples folder for an example.
+A basic media/filemanager is included too.

 ## Installation
 To install package use